getsentry/symbolic/cabi/README.md

 For ease of development, the header is always checked into the repository.
 After making changes, do not forget to run at least `make header` to ensure the header is in sync with the library.

+### Development Flow

+1. Make changes to the `symbolic` crates and add tests.
+2. Update `symbolic_cabi` and add, remove or update functions as needed.
+3. Regenerate the header and run tests by running `make` in the `cabi/` directory.
+4. Go to the Python package in the `py/` folder and update the high-level wrappers.
+5. Consider whether this changeset requires a major version bump.

+The general rule for major versions is:

+- If everything is backward compatible, do **not major** bump.
+- If the C interface breaks compatibility but high-level wrappers are still backwards compatible, do **not major** bump.
+The C interface is currently viewed as an implementation detail.
+- If high-level wrappers are no longer backwards compatible or there are breaking changes in the `symbolic` crate itself, **do major** bump.